Museum of Flight Programs

 More than 150 historic air and space craft are at the heart of the exhibits and programs that educate and entertain visitors.
 The Museum hosts more than 50 public programs each year, including lectures, aircraft fly-ins, and films.
 In addition to the many permanent exhibits, the Museum provides several temporary exhibits each year on a wide range of subjects.
 Our educational programs, library and exhibits work together to bring the history and science of flight to life, honoring its past and inspiring future generations.

 Alaska Airlines has partnered with the Museum to open the new Alaska Airlines Aerospace Education Center (AAAEC).
 Located in the Museum’s iconic Great Gallery, the Center is the nexus for all education-related activities at the Museum.
 Students can access college and career data, scholarship information, and meet with leaders from the aerospace community.

 The AAAEC includes a number of enhancements and renovations encompassing the Aviation and Challenger Learning Centers, making both more visible and accessible to Museum visitors.
 The partnership also strengthens the Museum’s commitment to access and diversity by increasing community outreach (particularly to underrepresented populations) and additional financial assistance resources.

-On April 6, 2014 construction began on the new Aviation Pavilion (AP).
-The AP will serve to guarantee the safety and preservation of the Museum's large aircraft collection which includes aircraft such as an iconic Boeing B29 & B17, Boeing 747 #RA001, a British Airways Concorde, and the first jet Air Force 1, SAM-970.
-When complete, the AP will connect Raisbeck Aviation High School directly with the Museum, creating a dynamic learning environment for 400 STEM-focused high school students and nearly double the effective space for exhibits and education programs.
+On April 6, 2015 construction began on the new Aviation Pavilion (AP).
+The AP will serve to guarantee the safety and preservation of the Museum's large aircraft collection which includes aircraft such as an iconic Boeing B29 & B17, Boeing 747 #RA001, a British Airways Concorde, and the first jet Air Force One, SAM-970.
+When complete, the AP will connect Raisbeck Aviation High School directly with the Museum, creating a dynamic learning environment for 400 STEM-focused high school students and double the effective space for exhibits and education programs.